Best Cheap Health Insurance in Wisconsin (2025)

 Your health insurance options differ widely depending on where you live in Wisconsin.
 You'll have an average of four or five health insurance companies to choose from in most counties, even though there are 13 companies selling health insurance in the state.

-Cheapest health insurance by WI county
+Cheapest health insurance plans by WI county

 County | Cheapest Silver plan | Monthly rate |